system.time({

 28.2 Vectorization

-In 1962, Kenneth Iverson at Harvard published A Notation as a Tool of Thought, describing APL (A Programming Language).
-APL’s central idea was that mathematical operations should apply to entire arrays, not individual elements.
-You don’t write a loop to add two vectors; you write A + B and the language handles the iteration.
-Iverson won the Turing Award for this work in 1979.
-The idea traveled through S (where Chambers adopted it for statisticians who think in columns, not cells) and into R, where x * 2 multiplies every element of x without a loop, an index variable, or any mention of how many elements x has.
+The answer traces back to 1962, when Kenneth Iverson at Harvard published A Notation as a Tool of Thought, describing APL (A Programming Language).
+APL’s central insight was that mathematical operations should apply to entire arrays, not individual elements: you do not write a loop to add two vectors; you write A + B and the language handles the rest.
+Iverson won the Turing Award for this work in 1979, and the idea traveled through S (where Chambers adopted it for statisticians who think in columns, not cells) and into R, where x * 2 multiplies every element of x without a loop, an index variable, or any mention of how many elements x contains.

 x <- rnorm(1e5)